Help system overview

-This article provides an overview of the components of the Microsoft Dynamics 365 for Finance and Operations Help system.
+This topic provides an overview of the components of the Microsoft Dynamics 365 for Finance and Operations Help system.
 It also explains how you can provide custom documentation and training to your organization.

 The following products are closely related: Dynamics 365 for Finance and Operations, Enterprise edition; Dynamics 365 for Retail; and Dynamics 365 for Talent.
 The same functionality may appear in all 3 products.
 As a result, in topics that are primarily related to Retail, the product name will be Dynamics 365 for Retail; in topics that are primarily related to Talent, the product name will be Dynamics 365 for Talent; and in topics that are related to the core product, the product name will be Dynamics 365 for Finance and Operations.
 Topics that are written for one product may apply to the same functionality in a related product.